fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 We'll be using a free-tier VM from Oracle Cloud Infrastructure (OCI) -- specifically, an E2 Micro instance which runs on a single-core AMD OCPU, has 1 GB of memory and a 0.48 Gbps connection, more than enough for streaming even 4K content through Plex.
 You can run _TWO_ of these VMs **totally free**.

-> In addition to two _AMD E2 Micro_ instances, the OCI free tier includes one _Ampere A1 Flex_ instance with up to 4 Arm OCPUs, up to 24 GB of memory, and a connection of 1 Gbps per OCPU.
+> In addition to two _AMD E2 Micro_ instances, the OCI free tier includes one _Ampere A1 Flex_ instance with up to 2 Arm OCPUs, up to 12 GB of memory, and a connection of 1 Gbps per OCPU.
 >
-> These are the **total limits across all Ampere instances**, you can instead split these resources -- for example two instances with 2 OCPUs and 12 GB of memory, or 4 OCPUs with 6 GB of memory each, etc.
+> These are the **total limits across all Ampere instances**, you can instead split these resources -- for example two instances with 1 OCPU and 6 GB of memory, or one instance with the max 2 OCPUs with 12 GB of memory each.

 > [warning] Important
 >